Best daily deals

 It’s pretty rare you’ll find a headphone jack on a phone these days, although the Sony Xperia 1 V is an exception.

-Let’s face it, Bluetooth is where the market has headed and increasingly we see headphones full of batteries, which isn’t great for the planet.
+Let’s face it: Bluetooth is where the market has headed, and increasingly, we see headphones full of batteries, which isn’t great for the planet.
 At least those batteries can power helpful inventions like ANC.
 However, all that tech doesn’t change the truth that your headphone jack still relays the best audio quality.
 Granted, we know that cutting the cords feels liberating, and it’s useful since our phones generally don’t have any other particularly convenient means of connecting to headphones.
 Fortunately, every pick on our list that is Bluetooth capable can also plug in.

-The myriad of Bluetooth codecs can be confusing, but the basic things you need to know go like this: if you have an iPhone you want the AAC codec, and if you have Android you ideally want aptX (or similar) or LDAC.
+The myriad of Bluetooth codecs can be confusing, but the basic things you need to know go like this: if you have an iPhone, you want the AAC codec, and if you have Android, you ideally want aptX (or similar) or LDAC.
 Android devices still work with AAC, so don’t worry, but it’s just not always the best for sound quality and latency with Android.
 There’s more to it, and some exclusive codecs work best with specific devices, but that’s the short version.

 How we choose the best headphones under $100

-If a product made it as one of the best wired headphones under $100, it’s because we earnestly feel it’s one of the best in its class.
+If a product made it as one of the best-wired headphones under $100, it’s because we earnestly feel it’s one of the best in its class.

 Why you should trust SoundGuys

-We work day and night (well the night part mainly because we work remotely), to ensure we’re able to keep tabs on the ever-changing world of audio.
+We work day and night (well, the night part mainly because we work remotely) to ensure we’re able to keep tabs on the ever-changing world of audio.
 What’s in today may not be in tomorrow, and our collective years of experience empower us to easily distinguish the diamonds in the rough from, well, the rough.

 It’s not just about the subjective experience here, though.
 Audio is both a subjective but also objective and quantifiable phenomenon.
 In recognizing that, we also perform objective, in-house testing on an array of audio products.

-All we want is for you to enjoy what you’re listening with and none of us see a penny, nickel, or dime from partnerships or referral purchases.
+All we want is for you to enjoy what you’re listening to, and none of us see a penny, nickel, or dime from partnerships or referral purchases.
 What’s more, no writer at SoundGuys may benefit from guiding readers toward one product or another.
 If you’re interested, feel free to read up on our ethics policy.

-Frequently asked questions about the best headphones under $100 USD
+Frequently asked questions about the best headphones under $100

 Yes, DVD and CD players usually have a 3.5mm port.
 So long as your headphones have a 3.5mm cable, as most headphones do, you should be able to use them just fine.